sugarlabs/sugar-docs/how-can-i-help.md

 little while, as people will come and go at different times of the day.
 * [Send an email on the mailing list][3]

-Some of our developers have elected to be put on the list of mentors.
-You can find the list [here][4].

 [1]: desktop-activity.md.html
 [2]: https://bugs.sugarlabs.org